ZhiangChen/learning_field_robotics/docs/network/costumize_mavlink_messages.md

 - For larger images or video streams, consider adjusting compression settings
 - Transmission speed depends on the bandwidth of your MAVLink connection

-## Troubleshooting

-Common issues:

-1. **No connection**: Ensure both publisher and subscriber have correct connection strings
-2. **Missing packets**: Check for interference or weak signal in wireless connections
-3. **Image decoding errors**: Verify the image format is supported by OpenCV

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.